rezhaque35/wifi-location-data-pipeline/wifi-positioning-integration-service/documents/wifi-comparison-requrements.md

               - 1.5 < ratio ≤ 2.5: Agreement Analysis = FRISCO OVERCONFIDENT
               - ratio > 2.5: Agreement Analysis = FRISCO EXTREMELY OVERCONFIDENT

     - When VLSS reports but Frisco reports error "No known access points found in database" or  "No access points with valid status found"
+      -  if VLSS VLSS accuracy >= 250:
          - Location Type = CELL
          - Distance = N/A (not 0, since only one position exists)
          - Agreement Analysis =  = NO WIFI COVERAGE
+      -  else if VLSS VLSS accuracy < 250:
+         - Location Type = WIFI
+         - Distance = N/A (not 0, since only one position exists)
+         - Agreement Analysis =  = FRISCO MISSING AP

     - When VLSS reports but Frisco has other errors:
       - Location Type = (VLSS accuracy < 250) ?
 WIFI : CELL